code11/engine/docs/docs/introduction.md

   todos

 Engine takes care of updating the view and re-running the computations only when their dependencies from state change.

-This is all the plumbing needed to build an Engine app!
+Head over to the [Getting started](/docs/usage) page for a sneak peek into how Engine apps look like, or take a loot at the [quick start tutorial](/docs/tutorials/react/setup) for a more comprehensive guide to building an Engine app.